evanmac123/UNGC/README.md

 7. Run `vagrant up` to create the development environment
 8. Run `vagrant reload` to refresh the newly created development VM

-If Vagrant complains about being unable to mount the filesystem, or that the Guest Additions are not up to date.
+If Vagrant complains about being unable to mount the filesystem, the HGFS kernel module fails to load, or that the Guest Additions are not up to date.
 You will have to update them, if you're using VirtualBox, you can install the `vagrant-vbguest` plugin which will keep them synchronized automatically, run `vagrant plugin install vagrant-vbguest`, then try running `vagrant reload` again.
 If you're using VMware, you can update the guest additions by following the **Ubuntu Server** directions in [this](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022525) VMware support article.